mqtthiqs/at-doc/docs/atelier/getting-started.md

 ## Use as a plugin

-_Atelier_ can be used as a plugin in a VST3/AU/AAX host, identically to the application.
-The standalone app and the plugin offer the exact same functionality.
-Patches created on one can be used with the other.
+_Atelier_ can be used as a plugin in a VST3/AU/AAX host.
+The plugin and the standalone app offer the exact same functionality; patches created on one can be used with the other.

 ## And now?